vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 #### Task 2: Register New Devices

-As a device must be registered with your IoT hub before it can connect, let's create the registration.
+A device must be registered with your IoT hub before it can connect, so your next task is to create a device registration.

 1. On the Azure portal menu, click **Dashboard**.

-1. On your rg-az220 resource group tile, click **iot-az220-training-{your-id}**.
+1. On your All resources tile, click **iot-az220-training-{your-id}**.

-    There are plenty of other ways to open your IoT Hub blade, use whatever method you prefer.
+    There are plenty of other ways to open your IoT hub blade, use whatever method you prefer.

-1. In the left-side menu, under **Explorers**, click **IoT devices**.
+1. In the left-side menu, under **Device management**, click **Devices**.

-1. At the top of **IoT devices** pane, click **+ New**
+1. On the **Devices** pane, click **+ Add Device**

 1. Under **Device ID**, enter **vm-az220-training-edge0002-{your-id}**

+    +++vm-az220-training-edge0002-{your-id}+++

+    Be sure to replace the {your-id} placeholder with the unique ID value that you are using for this lab.

     Yes, you are using the Name that you assigned to the VM as the Device ID.